myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Paul Frazee✌️ @pfrazee.com 2023-03-23T17:13:58.023Z
+>
+> Doing the big refactor in the app now -- all the changes have been done in the server so I just gotta update my code.

+Thank Cats for Typescript.
+A refactor like this would've been brutal in the old JS days.

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-03-23T17:08:49.467Z
+>
+> I’m so glad so many people arrived to Bluesky Social :)

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-03-23T17:04:01.390Z
+>
+> Poll should be implemented in the future :)

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-03-23T13:26:23.364Z
 >
 > Hello, Bluesky!